OliverRietmann/Numerik/woche1.md

 $$ A = 3, a = \pi / 2, B = 1, b = 0 $$
 $$ A = 1, a = 0, B = 1, b = 0 $$

-Variieren Sie dann weiter A, a, B und b.
+Variieren Sie dann weiter $A, a$ und $B, b$.
 Was stellen Sie fest?
 Beschreiben Sie ihre Beobachtungen in Worten.
-Welche Bedeutung haben a, b sowie A, B?
+Welche Bedeutung haben $a, b$ sowie $A, B$?
 Recherchieren Sie asserdem im Internet das Thema ”Lissajous Figuren”.
 :::